paulsbruce/paulsbruce.io/_posts/2025/2025-01-16-to-found-and-seek.markdown

 # "Why doesn't Paul have a job yet?"

-In short, I was fortunate to have economic runway enough to not rush with whom and where I work.
-I also just started seriously looking only two months ago which was middle of Q4 and end of December is nuts for everyone.
+In short, I was fortunate to have enough planned economic runway to not rush with whom and where I work.
+I also just started seriously looking only two months ago, which was in the middle of Q4, and the end of December is nuts for everyone.
 Also for those who haven't been on a job hunt recently, you should try it; it's brutal as many will attest to.

 I've had some good early conversations, but few of them have struck me as compatible for one reason or another.
 The ones that send pre-conversation rejections are often due to "we already accepted someone else further down the funnel than you" or because of a lack of specialized skills (i.e. certifications and technologies) either unstated or not directly matching the posting nice-to-haves.